 In a recent article by The Guardian, a study was cited examining the jobs most at risk of automation.
 Conducted by Drs.
 Carl Frey and Michael Osborne, the paper concluded that jobs such as loan officers, taxi drivers and telemarketers were most at risk of automation, whilst musicians, physicians and psychologists were the least at risk.

-The rate of development we are seeing in AI may even be cause for concern.
+The rate of development we are seeing in AI, however, may be cause for concern.
 Elon Musk, CEO of Tesla and SpaceX, has publicly called for greater regulation over AI, calling it “vastly more risky than North Korea”.
 His remarks attracted a lot of attention online, most notably from Facebook’s Godfather Mark Zuckerberg, who criticised Musk’s “doomsday scenarios” as “irresponsible”.
 Whatever side you take in this debate, it’s hard to ignore the fact that AI is accelerating beyond human control.
-Just recently, Facebook had to deactivate its chatbot software after inventing its own language.
+Just recently, Facebook had to deactivate its chatbot software during an experiment, in which it invented its own language.
 Whilst negotiating with fellow AI bots, the program began sending messages that appeared incomprehensible to humans (“balls have zero to me to me to me to me to me to me to me to me to”) but which seemed to follow some basic rules of speech, and more importantly, achieve desired results.
 Is this simply a glitch, or have robots discovered a new and more efficient means of communication?
 And what are the implications of this for businesses?

 Those jobs which do survive will need to involve skills that are, for now at least, uniquely human: creativity, leadership, relationship building, and complex judgement.
 Though it’s hard to predict exactly how much AI will improve in our lifetimes, it’s safe to assume that companies which invest in people will do better in the long run.
 This means playing to our strengths as a species, ensuring strong and lasting business relationships in the hopes of safeguarding our companies in the event of a robot revolution.

 So, what does this mean for our own line of work?
 In a previous post, we looked at the benefits of relying on a human PA over Siri or Cortana to help manage your day-to-day affairs.
 However, as Intelligent Virtual Assistants become more and more advanced, we are likely to see a lot more integration between business and AI.
 Our job as personal assistants shouldn’t be to compete with these tools ourselves, especially when they can facilitate us in planning schedules and arranging travel requirements.
-What we should aim to do is incorporate all the best aspects of AI with that human drive to go beyond what is simply asked of us.
-To notice connections that may not be there, and suggest a new way of doing things.
+What we should aim to do is incorporate all the best aspects of AI with that human drive to go beyond what is simply asked of us, to notice connections that may be well hidden and suggest new ways of doing things.

 As virtual assistants ourselves, we’re well aware of the benefits of technology.
 We also understand how important it is to adapt to your company’s needs, especially if you’re unable to make the financial commitment of hiring a full-time employee.
 If AI really does transform the business landscape to the extent Dr. Frey predicts, our ambition moving forward is to transform with it, whilst still retaining our core value of providing a quality, bespoke service.
 When it comes to aiding business management, real human interaction beats code every time.
 Here at PA Business Support, we operate on the cutting edge of the industry whilst still putting the “person” in “personal assistant”.